-In option one, do you see how the diagonal lines formed by the edges of the diamonds have a kind of hiccup?
+After fixing problem one, do you see how the diagonal lines formed by the edges of the diamonds still have the hiccup?

 Start at the lower-left corner, and follow the diamond's upper-left line to the same line on the diamond at its upper right.
 The line moves over one stitch, but it moves up two rows, which is what causes the hiccup.
-You can see the hiccup all the way up as you follow the upper-left sides of the diamonds as you move up and to the right.
+We can see the hiccup all the way along that line to the very top of the chart.
+The same hiccup occurs if we follow any side of the motif.

-Compare that effect to this option, where the diamonds' edges are all in totally straight lines, without hiccups.
+Compare that effect to this option, where the diamonds' edges are all in totally straight lines with respect to one another, without hiccups.